yihao001/yihao001.github.io/_projects/bc3409_bankrupt.md

 11. EBIT / total assets
 12. Book value of equity / total liabilities

 In terms of modelling, we used the original coefficients for Altman Z-score.
-For deep learning models, we experimented with an model architecture comprising 4 LSTM/GRU layers followed by a dense layer with sigmoid  activation function to perform the classification.
+For deep learning models, we experimented with a model architecture comprising 4 LSTM/GRU layers followed by a dense layer with sigmoid  activation function to perform the classification.

 One key novelty is the approach used to address class imbalance.
 From preliminary explorations on the [Polish dataset](https://archive.ics.uci.edu/dataset/365/polish+companies+bankruptcy+data), we found that oversampling via SMOTE was not very effective.
 Thus, we created 2 sets of criteria as a proxy for bankruptcy: